 The Payments Innovation Forum (PIF) is a not-for-profit industry body representing the payments sector.
 Our mission is to promote innovation in payments that balances the needs and interests of industry, regulators, and consumers.

 PIF members operate in a complex ecosystem where trust and openness are key to driving innovation in payments.
-Our vision is for be PIF to be acknowledged as a vital industry ally that's focused in driving consumer and wider market confidence in the products and services our members provide.
+Our vision is for PIF to be acknowledged as a vital industry ally that's focused in driving consumer and wider market confidence in the products and services our members provide.

 The pace and breadth of innovation in payments is accelerating.
 However, this acceleration can also result in poor practices that could reduce the confidence of customers, regulators and other payments market participants.